 6-minute dashi without kombu, but with tomatoes

 - 2 small tomatoes

-- Slice the tomatoes in 4 so they have lots of exposed surface to give off their flavor
+- Slice the tomatoes in 4 so they have lots of exposed surfaces to give off their flavor.

 - Let it simmer for 2-3 minutes.